 From November to January, fall under the Yuletide spell at Edinburgh’s Christmas.
 Just imagine: fairy lights twinkling in the trees; bustling markets selling all kinds of festive goodies; and warm drinks and delicacies from across Europe.

 During Glasgow’s Christmas the fun never stops!
-Enjoy festivities such as the fabulous Style Mile Carnival, the epic 5K Santa Dash, festive light illuminations, and the Christmas market at St Enoch Square.
+Enjoy festivities such as the fabulous Style Mile Carnival, the epic 5K Santa Dash and The Christmas Fair at St Enoch Square.

 Get into the festive spirit… at some of Glasgow’s lively pubs.
 Listen to fiddle tunes with live folk sessions beside the roaring fireplace in the Babbity Bowster or stay warm on a chilly winter’s night inside Stravaigin, which serves up some delicious Scottish food.
 Or why not wander around a festive Glasgow Christmas market?
 Grab last minute gifts, tuck into some delicious food and drink, and admire Glasgow’s Christmas lights twinkling above.

 Up in Aberdeen, the granite buildings sparkle and song fills the north easterly air during Aberdeen’s Winter Festival with carol concerts, foodie markets and special festive performances.
 Wrap up warm and head to the Christmas Village for some merriment.

 Ah, Dundee – a cool, creative and cultural city which is always up for making Christmas memories with you!
 A city known for inventing marmalade, The Beano and Grand Theft Auto – see if you’ll have a bright idea this Christmas!
 Head to the city and Dundee’s Christmas markets where you can browse stalls and food stands.
 Or start of the festivities with admiring the Dundee Christmas lights switch on.

 If there’s ever a time and a place to indulge, it’s Christmas time in Perth.
 Winter festivities crop up across the city, making winter a simply wonderful season to make a trip to the ‘Fair City’.
 It all kicks off in November with the Christmas Light Switch On.
 Make sure you stop by Perth’s Christmas market to pick up a trinket or two, or some last minute gifts.